Air Travel - Health Issues

 Research has shown that there is very little risk of any infectious disease being transmitted on board an aircraft.
 The quality of the aircraft cabin air is carefully controlled.
 However, transmission of infection may occur between passengers who are seated in the same area of an aircraft, usually as a result of a cough or sneeze or by touch.
 This is no different from being close to someone in any other form of transport such as a bus or train.

-The airline has the right to refuse travel to any passenger who is unwell and they suspect may be contagious.
-Anyone who has recovered from an infectious disease, but still shows signs (e.g. spots following chicken pox) would be advised to carry a letter from their GP confirming that they are no longer infectious.
+An airline can refuse travel to any passenger who is unwell and they suspect may be contagious.
+Anyone who has recovered from an infectious disease, but still shows signs, for example spots following chicken pox, should carry a letter from their GP confirming that they are no longer infectious.

 In order to minimise the risk of passing infections in an aircraft, passengers who are actively unwell, especially if they have a fever, should delay travel until they have recovered.